 After Knee Arthroscopy: Recovering from Surgery

-Your surgeon may prescribe physical therapy before or after your surgery.
+Your doctor may prescribe physical therapy before or after your surgery or both.
 This can help relieve pain, increase range of motion, and improve strength.
 Your physical therapist will design a program for you based on your knee problem and recovery goals.
 This program may include office visits and a home exercise program.

 To help you heal, your physical therapist may use one or more of the following:

 - Manual therapy.
 This may include moving soft tissue and joints in a specific direction to regain movement and flexibility.
 It may also include working against the therapist's resistance to improve the way your muscle activates.